aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/code_plugin.rst

 That's what is needed to write an input plugin.
-To test that everythin is done properly, remember to use the ``calculation.submit_test()`` method, which creates locally the folder to be sent on cluster, without submitting the calculation on the cluster.
+To test that everything is done properly, remember to use the ``calculation.submit_test()`` method, which creates locally the folder to be sent on cluster, without submitting the calculation on the cluster.